 The Englishman officiated the opening round of the 2021 Six Nations championship fixture between Italy and France.
 His first Six Nations bow as referee was in the same fixture in 2019.
 In 2020’s competition, he also refereed two fixtures.

-Carley will also take charge of Scotland v Wales in the second round of Six Nations fixtures on Saturday 13 February.
-After this, he isn’t due to take charge of any more Six Nations fixtures in 2021 as the referee.
-However, he will still feature as assistant referee later in the tournament when France welcome both Scotland and Wales to the Stade de France.
+Carley took charge of Scotland v Wales in the second round of 2021 Six Nations fixtures on Saturday 13 February.
+He also featured as assistant referee later in the tournament when France welcomed both Scotland and Wales to the Stade de France.